Ink/ThatInbox/README.md

 ThatInbox is simple, elegant, and free new way to do your email on an iPad.
 It's completely free and open source.

-ThatInbox connects with Ink so that you work with 3your attachments in other applications.
+ThatInbox connects with Ink so that you work with your attachments in other applications.
 Some of our favorite Ink workflows with ThatInbox:
 * Sign email attachments and send them back as a reply.
 * Take photos sent to from your family, touch them up with filters and red-eye reduction, and store them in the Cloud or post them on Facebook.
 * Grab the most recent customer proposal that your coworker sent you and add it to Evernote.